 Replace less quality packaged snacks with better options.

-Choose a no sugar added applesauce vs. sweetened one, choose a lower sugar brand of yogurt (Greek yogurts are usually the lowest and Siggis brand has tubes that are great for lunches), or add your own sweetener to plain, choose nonGMO popcorn and tortilla chips, use toasted seeds or nuts to satisfy crunch cravings, use healthy dips for veggies such as a homemade Italian balsamic dressing, guacamole or hummus vs. bottled Ranch.
+Don’t choose the cheapest snacks out there because those tend to have more corn syrup, added sugar, and bad fats compared to more quality brands.
+For example Doughp Cookie Dough tends to have better nutrition than other cookie dough brands out there, at least according to this review.
+It’s important to pay attention to the nutrition information on the back of the pack, so you can choose low-sugar applesauce vs. a sweetened one, the same goes for low-sugar brands of yogurt (Greek yogurts are usually the lowest and Siggis brand has tubes that are great for lunches).
+Homemade of course is better, choose non-GMO popcorn and tortilla chips, use toasted seeds or nuts to satisfy crunch cravings, and use healthy dips for veggies such as a homemade Italian balsamic dressing, guacamole, or hummus vs. bottled Ranch.

 For school lunch, lay out options and have kids pick.

 Let your kids choose between 2-3 veggies, 2-3 fruits, and one salty/sweet snack like toasted seeds, homemade granola or nonGMO popcorn or corn chips).
 Say they can have one of each in their lunchbox.

 Banana Fro-Yo Recipe

 2 frozen bananas, peeled and cut into chunks

 2-4 tablespoons full fat coconut milk from can or carton (like So Delicious Culinary)

 Place bananas into your food processor and process while slowly adding the coconut milk until you have the consistency of frozen yogurt.
 This is delicious on its own but more fun to play around and mix in other stuff (see below):